The Coaching Habit, by Michael Bungay Stanier and The Fearless Organisation, by Amy C. Edmondson

 To help me stay on top of things, I asked him to read and review some books that caught my eye.

-His first two reviews are below.
+His first two reviews, including Coaching for the Masses are below.

 In their respective ways, the books provide entry points to coaching.